Doug Kershaw: Later life

 Despite the success of his solo career, Kershaw was plagued by depression and sorrow.
-His father had committed suicide when he was only seven.
-Marrying his wife, Pam, at the Houston Astrodome on June 21, 1975, Kershaw began raising his own family that included five sons – Douglas Jr, Victor, Zachary, Tyler, and Elijah; two grandsons, Joshua and Levi; a granddaughter, Courtney; great-grandson, Ethan; and three great-granddaughters, Baya, Lillian, and Scarlet.
-His son Tyler played drums in his band, and managed his shows, as well.
+His father had committed suicide when Kershaw was only seven.
+Marrying his wife, Pam, at the Houston Astrodome on June 21, 1975, Kershaw began raising his own family that included five sons – Douglas Jr, Victor, Zachary, Tyler, and Elija.
+Tyler played drums in his band, and managed his shows, as well.

 In 1978, Kershaw appeared briefly as a fiddler in the film Days of Heaven.

 Kershaw rebounded with his biggest-selling hit, "Hello Woman", which reached the country music top 40.
 By 1984, Kershaw's battle with drug and alcohol abuse came to a close and his previously erratic behavior changed for the better.

 In 1988, he recorded a duet, "Cajun Baby", with Hank Williams, Jr., that became a top-50 country hit.
 Kershaw released a French-language album, Two-Step Fever, in 1999, and Michael Doucet of BeauSoleil is featured on the duet "Fievre de Deux Etapes".
 Hot Diggity Doug was released in mid-2000 and Still Cajun After All These Years followed in early 2001, in which Kershaw was joined on tour by his eldest grandson Josh Kershaw on guitar.

 His brother Rusty died on October 23, 2001.

 Kershaw formerly owned and operated the Bayou House, a restaurant in Lucerne, Colorado, but parted ways with his partners in 2007 due to his displeasure with management and ambiance.

 In 2009, Doug was inducted into the Louisiana Music Hall of Fame.

 Doug's third cousin is country music star Sammy Kershaw.